apache/kyuubi-website/src/en/news/2022-07-26-new-committers.md

 -->

-The Podling Project Management Committee (PPMC) for Apache Kyuubi has invited [Qingbo Jiao](https://github.com/jiaoqingbo) to become our committers and we are pleased to announce that he has accepted.
+The Podling Project Management Committee (PPMC) for Apache Kyuubi has invited [Qingbo Jiao](https://github.com/jiaoqingbo) to become our committer and we are pleased to announce that he has accepted.

 He is currently working for AsiaInfo.